 SCROLL DOWN TO PURCHASE

 Want to learn real-time strategies you can use during the school day to reduce stress, avoid burnout, and increase enjoyment of the job?
 Do you want to build and support a positive culture in your schools?
 Join Dr. Rebecca Branstetter, author of The School Psychologist’s Survival Guide, in this one-hour online mini-course for 1.0 NASP-Approved CPD Credit.
 You will learn the 10 Research-Based Happiness Principles that have been shown to boost job satisfaction.
 These principles are specific to the role of a school psychologist and include actionable steps you can take during the school day.
 You will walk away with a personalized action plan, based on the science of happiness research that you can take with you to keep motivated and inspired all year long!
 Presented by Rebecca Branstetter, Ph.D. in October of 2019.
-This Science of Happiness mini-course can be purchased for $59 (Scroll down to purchase).
+This Science of Happiness mini-course can be purchased for $79 (Scroll down to purchase).
 The content in this mini-course is intertwined with Domain 10 of the NASP Practice Model.
 The Science of Happiness mini-course is non-refundable.
+The target audience is school psychologists, and the skill level is intermediate.
+There is no commercial support for this webinar.
+Rebecca Branstetter Ph.D. is the Founder of the Thriving School Psychologist Collective (TSPC) and promotes the TSPC at certain points during the webinar.
 Attendees who complete this 1-hour online mini-course will receive 1.0 NASP-Approved CPD credit.

 1. Learn 10 scientifically-backed principles of happiness that have been shown to increase overall positive well-being and career satisfaction.